 - Raw – Yes – you can actually eat it in its raw form.
 It adds a delightful crunch to a spinach or kale salad.

-Cauliflower is in the same family of cruciferous vegetables as broccoli and is a nutritional powerhouse.
-This vitamin-packed vegetable completely debunks the old adage that pale foods have no health benefits.
-Not only is it loaded with vitamin C and folate, but it is also a great source of dietary fiber and vitamin K. One cup typically contains 5 grams of carbs and 3 grams of fiber equaling a net carb count of only 2 grams per cup.
+Cauliflower is loaded with vitamin C and folate, but it is also a great source of dietary fiber and vitamin K. One cup typically contains 5 grams of carbs and 3 grams of fiber equaling a net carb count of only 2 grams per cup.
 It’s also relatively low calorie, too, since it only contains about 25 calories per cup.

-Just like other fruits and vegetables, cauliflower definitely needs to be washed before using it.
-However, hold off cleaning it until you’re ready to prepare and cook it.
+Yes, cauliflower definitely needs to be washed before using it.
+However, hold off on cleaning it until you’re ready to prepare and cook it.

 Best Cauliflower Recipes